w3f/polkadot-wiki/docs/learn/how-to/teleport-dot-ksm.md

 !!! warning "ATTENTION"

     Teleports don't have the "keep alive" safeguard like normal transfers.
-This means that you need to make sure that your balance after the application of fees is above the existential deposit, otherwise your account will be reaped (deactivated) and **any remaining balance will belost!**
+This means that you need to make sure that your balance after the application of fees is above the existential deposit, otherwise your account will be reaped (deactivated) and **any remaining balance will be lost!**

     If you want to teleport your entire balance, and reap your account, make sure to account for the source chain fees, when choosing the amount to teleport.